nickjoven/phase-1-project-Lari-Nick/README.md

 2) user's block list (maybe)
 3) subreddits currently displayed

-Functionality: assume that the user likes w/e subreddits we initially use.
+Note: assume that the user likes w/e subreddits we initially use.
 Put those in a list of favorites.
 Have a toggle button for 'add to favorites'in the form Have an option to remove favorites

 1) ONLY add to favorites on successful request --- NOT on form submission

+As for SCROLLING... the event listener works.
+Loading additional content (with a timeout) should not be challenging.

+Here's where the challenge lies:

+You can make a request to a database